Your Weight On Other Worlds

 • Titan (Saturn's moon) (0.14g): Titan, Saturn's largest moon, has a surface gravity slightly lower than the Moon's.

-• Ganymede (Jupiter's moon) (0.15g): Ganymede, the largest moon in our solar system, has a gravity similar to the Moon That's the whole idea..
+• Ganymede (Jupiter's moon) (0.15g): Ganymede, the largest moon in our solar system, has a gravity similar to the Moon It's one of those things that adds up..

 • Europa (Jupiter's moon) (0.13g): Europa, another Jovian moon, has slightly lower gravity than Ganymede.